UNIVERSITY OF WOLVERHAMPTON SCIENCE PARK: Coronavirus (COVID 19) update

 Social Distancing Procedures

-Please find the link below to the Social Distancing briefing / induction document that will apply from Monday 20th July.
+Please find the link below to the Social Distancing briefing / induction document , applied from Monday 20th July.

 Please circulate this to all your staff so they are aware of the revised procedures and ensure that any staff or visitors invited to site are made aware of the contents, in particular that no one should enter the site if they are showing signs / symptoms of coronavirus Covid-19.